carltonupp/carlton.upperdine.dev/posts/typescript-domain-modelling.md

   | CompletedOrder
   | CancelledOrder;

-type DispatchableOrder = Exclude<OpenOrder, DigitalOrder>;
-type CompletableOrder = Extract<Order, DispatchedOrder | DigitalOrder>;

 function createOrder(
   orderReference: string,
   lines: Line[],
-  type: OrderType,
 ): OpenOrder {
   return {
-    orderReference,
+    orderReference: orderReference,
-    lines,
+    lines: lines,
-    type: type,
-    status: "Open",
+    status: State.Open,
   };
 }

-function dispatchOrder(order: DispatchableOrder): DispatchedOrder {
+function dispatchOrder(order: OpenOrder): DispatchedOrder {
   return {
     ...order,
-    status: "Dispatched",
+    status: State.Dispatched,
   };
 }

-function completeOrder(order: CompletableOrder): CompletedOrder {
+function completeOrder(order: DispatchedOrder): CompletedOrder {
   return {
     ...order,
-    status: "Complete",
+    status: State.Complete,
   };
 }

 function cancelOrder(order: OpenOrder): CancelledOrder {
   return {
     ...order,
-    status: "Cancelled",
+    status: State.Cancelled,
   };
 }
 ```

-Looking at this code, we are able to use TypeScript's amazing type system in
+As you can see, we are able to use TypeScript's amazing type system in
 combination with a State Machine to enforce business rules, and make illegal
 states unrepresentable.

-The benefit of using the type system is that we are able
+The benefit of using the type system is that we are able to pick up on bugs at
-to pick up on bugs at compile time, instead of run-time, meaning the chances of
+compile time, instead of run-time, meaning the chances of committing buggy code
-committing buggy code are lessened (but never zero).
+are lessened (but never zero).

+I have barely scratched the surface here, but that's a good stopping point for
+now.
+In my next post, I will be tackling a new requirement for our order
+processing system and delving deeper into more of the amazing ways that you can
+build a rich domain model with typescript.

+In the meantime, try doing some domain modelling of your own using what we
+covered in this blog post.